Debt consolidation loans: What they are and how they work

 -

-There could be upfront fees, longer repayment terms or other costs that make consolidation more expensive.
+There could be fees, longer repayment terms and other costs that make consolidation more expensive.

-Simplifying payments may not necessarily make the payments lower each month.
+- Simplifying payments may not necessarily lower your monthly payments.

 If you’re interested in a debt consolidation loan, it might be worth considering: